TixiaoShan/github_commands/README.md

 ### Pull new changes from remote

 1.

+   If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use `git merge --abort` to take the branch back to where it was in before you pulled.

 ### Set Username
 1. set Git username for every repository on your computer: